 It is safe to say, for many generations, children were raised with two general methods: “Do what I tell you to do when I tell you to do it!” and “Children are to be seen but not heard.”

 Families and communities throughout the country have had these same two attitudes driving the child-rearing train for decades.
-A child was expected to follow these edicts given by a parent, grandparent, or other adult in the family (or out of the family for that matter).
+A child was expected to follow these edicts given by a parent, grandparent, or other adults in the family (or out of the family for that matter).
 It was unspoken and expected.

 However, over the last sixty years or so, these two widely prevalent child-rearing tactics have gone by the wayside.
 In modern society, as these approaches disappeared, scores of other parenting philosophies arose.
 Unlike generations of previous families, modern families no longer have clear, intergenerational, multi-community standards for child-rearing.
 There is no culturally accepted formula of who is “in charge” or what is “right vs. wrong” with regards to child/adult behavior and interactions.
 Thus, each modern family has carved out new and different examples of child-rearing protocols.